JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

    3 │     3

 julia> gd[1]
 ERROR: AssertionError: The current number of rows in the parent data frame is 3 and it does not match the number of rows it contained when GroupedDataFrame was created which was 2.
-The number of rows in the parent data frame has likely been changed unintentionally (e.g. using subset!, filter!, delete!, push!, or append! functions).
+The number of rows in the parent data frame has likely been changed unintentionally (e.g. using subset!, filter!, deleteat!, keepat!, push!, or append! functions).
 ```

 Sometimes it is useful to append rows to the source data frame of a